Free Network Diagnostics: Check IP, Run Speed Test, Measure HTTP Round-Trip Time, and Detect VPN Leaks

 An Autonomous System Number identifies the network that advertises a block of IP addresses via BGP.
 AS13335 is Cloudflare, AS15169 is Google, AS8075 is Microsoft.
 Knowing your ASN tells you who's actually carrying your traffic — useful for debugging routing, confirming a VPN / proxy is active, or verifying you're hitting the carrier you're paying for.

-What is DNS-over-HTTPS (DoH) and why is the DoH ping here?
+What is DNS-over-HTTPS (DoH) and why is it on the HTTP RTT board?

 DoH (RFC 8484) sends DNS queries over HTTPS to resolvers like dns.google and 1.1.1.1, encrypting the lookup and preventing ISP-level tampering.
 NetStats times a resolve of example.com against Google DoH as a proxy for DNS responsiveness.
 High DoH latency usually signals a congested or geographically distant recursive resolver, not a problem with the domain itself.